sptrakesh/openapi2latex/README.md

 * **Backmatter** - List of tables, and optionally index.
   *  **Index** - Operation ids and schema property names are added to index.

-See [openapi.pdf](openapi.pdf) for the PDF generated from the official [petstore](https://github.com/SLdragon/example-openapi-spec/blob/main/petstore-official.yaml) specifications.
-Note that the petstore sample has a markdown table in the information, which the embedded converter does not support.
+See [openapi.pdf](openapi.pdf) for the PDF generated from the sample [petstore](https://github.com/SLdragon/example-openapi-spec/blob/main/petstore-official.yaml) specifications.
+Note that the petstore sample has a CommonMark table in the information, which the embedded converter does not support.
 This sample was generated using the `cmark` option.
-The cmark generated latex table has some issue, and I had to run latex in `nonstopmode` for the PDF to be generated.
+The `cmark` generated latex table has some issue, and I had to run latex in `nonstopmode` for the PDF to be generated.

 ## Usage